 The President and Vice-President will accrue vacation and sick leave during the period of absence; however, when the President and Vice-President return to state service their leave balances will not exceed their leave balances on the date the period of absence commenced.
-If the President or Vice-President retire or separate from state service at the end of the period of absence, their leave balances will not exceed their leave balances will not exceed their leave balances will not exceed their leave balances will be submitted to the College.
+If the President or Vice-President retire or separate from state service at the end of the period of absence, their leave balances will not exceed their leave balances on the date the period of absence commenced.
+Reporting of leave will be submitted to the College.
 All leave requests will be submitted within the required time limits.